-- Receive a list of S8HR APNs and the forwarding rules that apply to all users from the LPCF over the Xib reference point. - As per the above forwarding rules (i.e. once instructed by the LPCF), notify the LMISF over Xia reference point whenever a GTP tunnel for IMS Signalling Bearer with S8HR APN is created, modified or deleted. - As per the above forwarding rules (i.e. once instructed by the LPCF), deliver the packets of all GTP tunnels used for IMS Signalling Bearer with S8HR APN to the LMISF over the Xia reference point. - Receive GTP tunnel information of IMS Signalling Bearer from the LPCF over the Xib reference point along with the packet forwarding rules. - Identify the GTP tunnel used for the Media Bearer linked to the above GTP tunnel associated with the IMS Signalling Bearer. - As per the above forwarding rules (i.e. once instructed by the LPCF), deliver the packets of the above GTP tunnel used for Media Bearer to the LMISF over the Xia reference point. - As per the above forwarding rules (i.e. once instructed by the LPCF), stop delivering the packets of the certain GTP tunnel used for Media Bearer. - NOTE: The present document assumes that BBIFF is closely coupled to S-GW in the VPLMN.
+- Receive a list of S8HR APNs and the packet forwarding rules that apply to all users from the LMISF over the Xib reference point. - As per the LMISF instruction, , notify the LMISF over Xib reference point whenever the IMS Signalling Bearer with S8HR APN is created, modified or deleted.

+- As per the packet forwarding rules (i.e. as instructed by the LMISF), deliver the packets of all GTP tunnels used for IMS Signalling Bearer with S8HR APN to the LMISF over the Xia reference point. - Receive the intercepted IMS Signalling Bearer information from the LMISF over the Xib reference point along with the packet forwarding rules. - Identify the dedicated EPS Bearer used as the Media Bearer linked to the above-indicated intercepted IMS Signalling Bearer. - As per the packet forwarding rules (i.e. as instructed by the LMISF), deliver the packets of the GTP tunnel used for Media Bearer associated with the intercepted IMS Signalling Bearer to the LMISF over the Xia reference point. - When instructed by the LMISF, stop delivering the packets of the GTP tunnels used for Media Bearers associated with the IMS Signalling Bearer with a deactivated interception.

+NOTE: The present document assumes that BBIFF is closely coupled to S-GW in the VPLMN.
 Therefore, present document refers to BBIFF as S-GW/BBIFF.